Mae hiraeth yn y môr a'r mynydd maith

 I am a proud Welshman and it is the landscapes and seascapes of Wales provide the inspiration and drive my passion for outdoor photography.
 It is what gets me up before dawn to hike up a mountain and what makes hours of waiting patiently for weather conditions to develop worthwhile.
 I aim for the images on this website to evoke a sense of relevance and hiraeth for those that live in or have visited Wales whilst also inspiring further exploration of this beautiful country.

 Being originally from Llanelli, the seaside is a natural draw and exploring the Wales Coastal Path continues to excite me and features heavily in my photography.
-Now living in Pontyclun, I am just over half an hour from the Brecon Beacons, which provide ample opportunities for landscape photography.
-From the cascades of Waterfall Country to the summits of the Pen y Fan massif it is my nearest National Park seems to produce something different on every visit.
+However, living within half an hour of the Brecon Beacons, this is also a natural draw.
+From the cascades of Waterfall Country to the summits of the Pen y Fan massif, it seems to produce something different on every visit.

 Like many landscape photographers, wide-angle shots and vistas make up a large proportion of my images.
-In recent months, I have, however been drawn to focusing on negative space and isolating individual features of the landscape with the aim of producing more original takes on familiar scenes.
+Recently, I have, however been drawn to focusing on negative space and isolating individual features of the landscape with the aim of producing more original takes on familiar scenes.

 My camera is a Canon 6D and I use a variety of wide angle and telephoto Canon L lenses.
-Where possible I try to keep the majority of exposure alterations in camera using the Lee filter system.
+Where possible I try to keep the majority of exposure alterations in camera using the Lee and Formatt-Hitech filters.